STAT545-UBC-students/hw02-rachlobay/titanic-exploration-html-md-Rmd-and-dataset/HW5-Titanic-exploration.md

 ##    ticket      fare     cabin  embarked      boat      body home.dest
 ##  "factor" "numeric"  "factor"  "factor"  "factor" "integer"  "factor"
 ```

+What can we conclude about the differences in output by using typeof and class?
+Well, for one thing, typeoffound all the variables to be integers and doubles.
+On the other hand, class classified seven variables as factors that were classified as integers by using typeof.
+Finally, the two variables that typeof classified as doubles, which were age and fare, class classified as numeric.

 ## Explore individual variables